-These Italian Spaghetti Squash Pasta Bowls are the perfect way to enjoy a huge bowl of pasta for dinner without feeling weighed down!
+These spaghetti squash pasta bowls are the perfect way to enjoy a huge serving of pasta for dinner without feeling weighed down!

 New favorite dinner right here.
 There are few thing I love more than a bowl of pasta, and even fewer things I love more than a giant bowl of pasta.
 Spaghetti squash is a great way to bulk up a normal bowl of pasta and add some serious volume.
 And although I like spaghetti squash, when it’s mixed with the regular pasta, the taste of the spaghetti squash is almost unnoticeable.

 Of course, you could make the sauce and serve it with all spaghetti squash, or all regular noodles, but I loved the half and half combination of the two.
 It’s a lighter way to enjoy a huge serving of pasta without feeling weighed down afterward.